 In fact, all of the download counters (week, month and year) are showing that the 3.3.5 database has (the more or less) twice of the downloads of the 6.x one.

-It consists in two parts: a core modification and a web application.
+It consists of two parts: a core modification and a web application.

 Core-part of PvPstats